 If your life, or the life of a loved one, has been affected by an injury at work, we can help.

 If your injuries were caused by your employer or a co-worker, you may be entitled to claim compensation.

 You can make a work accident compensation claim with the help and support of a personal injury solicitor.

 With around 4,000 waste sector workers injured each year, you are not alone

 Each year, around 4 percent of workers in the waste collection industry are diagnosed with an illness they believe to be work related.
-A further 3 percent, around 5,000 refuse collectors, suffer a work-related injury according to figures from the Health and Safety Executive.
+A further 3 percent (approximately 5,000 refuse collectors) suffer a work-related injury according to figures from the Health and Safety Executive (HSE).

 Any refuse collector who is injured due to the negligence of their employer or another third party may be eligible to claim compensation.
 Depending on the type of accident, the claim will likely fall under the category of accident at work claims or work-related illness claims, made against the local authority employer or private waste contractor.